Special Educational Needs Report 2018-2019

 Looked after children

-The designated teacher for LAC is Mr C Bury (Assistant Head Teacher / SENCo)
+The designated teacher for LAC is Mr D Farrell (SENCo)

 All students have regular Personal Education Plans held in school.
-School staff and Social workers decide on how students Pupil Premium Plus funding is spent to support the educational outcomes of the young person.
+School staff and Social Workers decide on how students Pupil Premium Plus funding will be spent, in order to support the educational outcomes of the young person.
+This is performed in collaboration with the designated teacher and assistant SENCo.

-Any parent who has a child with a statement or an Education Health and Care Plan should contact the school SENCo to discuss admission arrangements before they apply to school.
+Any parent who has a child with a statement or an EHCP should contact the school SENCo to discuss admission arrangements before they apply to school.
 This will ensure they can be advised on the correct method of application.

 The Local Authority work closely with the school when Kingsmead is named on a plan.